CookieRebel/Car-Graph/README.md

 You can generate scatter plots that show the relationship between
 - car price and model year; the mileage is visualised as the 3rd dimension using differnt colours
-- car price vs mileage; the model year is visualised as the 3rrd dimension using different colours
+- car price vs mileage; the model year is visualised as the 3rd dimension using different colours

 ## Features

 - List all `.xlsx` files in the current directory.
 - Generate scatter plots for:
   - Price vs. Year with mileage as the color.
-In this example you can see that prices of Porsche 911s follow a u-shape when analysed by year.
+In the example below you can see that prices of Porsche 911s follow a u-shape when analysed by year.
 The price drops until about 2001, after which Porsche 911s actually appreciate in value.
-Interetingly you can also see that the years 1998-2005 were particularly bad models when it comes to price.
+Interestingly you can also see that the years 1998-2005 were particularly bad models when it comes to price.
 That's the universally hated 996 version of the Porsche.
+If you find a 1995 model for under $140000 then you got yourself ad deal!
 ![Scatter plot Price vs. Year with mileage as the color](porsche_911_year_vs_price_16072024.png)
   - Price vs. Mileage with year as the color.
 This graph shows the prices vs mileage.
-Intereestingly there is a significant between 80k and 100k kms.
+Notice there is a huge $40000 price drop between 80k and 100k kms!
+Again the orange 996 model years form 1996 to 2005 are in the low price range.
 ![Scatter plot Price vs. Mileage with year as the color](porsche_911_mileage_vs_price_16072024.png)
 - View best fit line and best fit curve
 - Distinguish between Dealer and Private cars via the icon.